Do soy foods increase your cancer risk? April marks National Soy Foods Month, so let's explore that question.

 The protein in soy is called a “complete protein.”
 That means it provides all of the essential amino acids (the building blocks of protein) in the proportions that your body needs for health.
 The protein in soy is readily digestible and is optimal for muscle growth and repair, equivalent to animal proteins (meat, fish, poultry, eggs and dairy).

-Wondering what other foods you should be having after treatment?
-Our dietitians share even more healthy eating tips & guidelines.
+Wondering what other foods you should eat after treatment?
+Explore more healthy eating tips & guidelines from our dietitians.